Korean Demilitarized Zone

-The Korean Demilitarized Zone is a heavily militarized strip of land running across the Korean Peninsula near the 38th parallel north.
-The demilitarized zone (DMZ) is a border barrier that divides the peninsula roughly in half.
-It was established to serve as a buffer zone between the sovereign states of the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea) under the provisions of the Korean Armistice Agreement in 1953, an agreement between North Korea, China, and the United Nations Command.
+The Korean Demilitarized Zone, also known as the Korean DMZ, KDMZ, or simply the DMZ, is a strip of land running across the Korean Peninsula which intersects the 38th parallel north.
+The DMZ is a border barrier that divides the peninsula roughly in half.
+It was established to serve as a demilitarized zone between the sovereign states of the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea) under the provisions of the Korean Armistice Agreement in 1953, an agreement between North Korea, China, and the United Nations Command.

 The DMZ is 250 km long and about 4 km wide.
+On either side of the zone the border is heavily militarized.
+The zone is a frontline in the ongoing Korean conflict.
 There have been various incidents in and around the DMZ, with military and civilian casualties on both sides.
-Within the DMZ is a meeting point between the two Korean states, where negotiations take place: the small Joint Security Area (JSA) near the western end of the zone.
+Within the DMZ is a meeting point between the two Korean states, where negotiations take place: the small Joint Security Area (JSA) near the western end of the zone, not far from the South Korean capital Seoul.
+The DMZ's heavy security, particularly from the North Koreans, serves as a barrier against North Korean citizens trying to defect to South Korea.

 Location

 The Korean Demilitarized Zone is visible at night from space because of a noticeable lack of lighting in the northern half of the Korean Peninsula.

 The Korean Demilitarized Zone intersects but does not follow the 38th parallel north, which was the border before the Korean War.
 It crosses the parallel on an angle, with the west end of the DMZ lying south of the parallel and the east end lying north of it.

 The DMZ is 250 km long, approximately 4 km wide.
 Though the zone itself is demilitarized, the zone's borders on both sides are some of the most heavily militarized borders in the world.
 The Northern Limit Line, or NLL, is the disputed maritime demarcation line between North and South Korea in the Yellow Sea, not agreed in the armistice.
 The coastline and islands on both sides of the NLL are also heavily militarized.